Extra virgin olive oil, is generally more expensive than other types of olive oil for several reasons.

 Higher quality and health benefits: Extra virgin olive oil is considered to be the highest quality olive oil, and it retains more of the natural flavor, aroma, and health benefits of the olives.
 This makes it more desirable and valuable to consumers, which can also increase its price.

-Overall, the higher cost of real extra virgin olive oil is due to its higher quality, limited supply, more labor-intensive production process, and the fact that it is never adulterated.
-However, many people are willing to pay the extra cost for the superior taste and health benefits of this high-quality oil.
+Overall, the higher cost of real extra virgin olive oil is due to its higher quality, limited supply, more labor-intensive production process and lower yield.
+However, many people are willing to pay the extra cost for the superior taste and health benefits of high-quality oil.
+Have tou tried Piro yet?